Over the past week or so, you probably were seeing news coverage and media

 or denied your newfound rights, you need to

-contact a Pearland family law attorney from my firm today.
-Dennis M. Slate, Attorney at Law, has been defending
+contact a Pearland family law attorney from Our firm today.
+Slate & Associates, Attorneys at Law, has been defending

 the rights of his clients and serving them with the utmost respect for

 10+ years.
 I want more than anything for you to be able to come to our

 law office with the confidence that you will be treated fairly.